numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Conditional forwarding, only allowed when “From” is a Sink or UDF
+Conditional forwarding, only allowed when “From” is a Sink or UDF.
 </p>
 </td>
 </tr>